 Mega Hoodia is a weight loss pill manufactured by Vipro Lifescience.
 The official website mentioned the product and that it is designed to be an ayurvedic and herbal slimming product, but that is essentially the extent of the information that could be found at the time that this review was written.
 Therefore, the information in this review was gleaned from third party websites selling the product and other professional and consumer reviews.

-The basis for the popularity of the main ingredient in Mega Hoodia was that it had traditionally been used by bush people in the area local to where it grows naturally in order to help to suppress the appetite at times when food was scarce, and by hunters who would be away for long periods of time and could not return to their homes for food while they were on their expeditions.
+The basis for the popularity of the main ingredient in Mega Hoodia was that it had traditionally been used by bush people in the area local to where it grows naturally.
+As the story goes, it was used in order to help to suppress the appetite at times when food was scarce, and by hunters who would be away for long periods of time and could not return to their homes for food while they were on their expeditions.

 The manufacturer also stands out in that it now claims to have a CITES certificate for the hoodia that they import for the product.
 This is not a common achievement in hoodia products as it is an expensive process and it does require some effort to do it legitimately.
 Equally, its certification does not mean that it is effective.
 The FDA has released a warning about hoodia as its safety and effectiveness have not been properly tested in humans.

 Update October 2019 – Mega Hoodia by Vipro Lifescience no longer appears to be available for purchase online.
 Although the Vipro Lifescience website still exits, the site dose not seem to sell its products.
 That being said, there is another version of Mega Hoodia available, but it is sold by a different manufacturer, NOW Foods.
 It also contains 500 mg of hoodia gordonii and it may be a good alternative, if you were hoping to try the Vipro Lifescience product, as it can currently be bought online.
 However, remember that it is always in your best interest to discuss your diet pill options with your doctor.